tbuechler/Ceres/README.md

 <img src="assets/ceres_bw.png" align="right" />

 # Ceres :nerd_face:
-> A simple template for PyTorch projects that focus on computer vision tasks.
+> A simple PyTorch project that focus on computer vision tasks.
 Mainly used for creating a training and evaluation pipeline.

 <!-- PROJECT LOGO -->
 <p align="left">